deis/deis/docs/installing_deis/quick-start.rst

 Quick Start
 ===========

-These steps will help you get started with deploying a multi-node Deis cluster.
+These steps will help you provision a Deis cluster.

 .. _generate_ssh_key: